This guide was updated in June 2024.

 Chorizo cemita from Doña Zita (Scott Lynch)

-The hidden gem here, however, is Doña Zita, an 18-year-old taco stand tucked in the alley behind the rides among those independently operated sucker games and drink stands that will remind people of a certain age of Coney's not-so-golden era.
-Thing is though, this place is fantastic, with a full menu of tacos, quesadillas, flautas, and cemitas, monster sandwiches stuffed with your choice of chorizo, carne enchilada, or breaded chicken filets.
+The hidden gem here, however, is Doña Zita, a 19-year-old taco stand tucked in the alley behind the rides among those independently operated sucker games and drink stands that will remind people of a certain age of Coney's not-so-golden era.
+This place, though, is fantastic, with a full menu of tacos, quesadillas, flautas, and cemitas — monster sandwiches stuffed with your choice of chorizo, carne enchilada, or breaded chicken filets.
 Everything's fresh, so get it piled high with all the extras, including some excellent oaxaca cheese.
-There's seating too.
+There's seating, too.

 coneymta-81